Make Her Feel Welcome with Chic Points

 I have eczema and Cortizone and other OTC anti-itch creams only made it worse!
 Has that happened to anyone else?
 It made it more red, more itchy, more peely, etc. I now have a prescription and it is pretty much under control.
 If you aren’t already, whenever you wash the affected area(s) make sure you dry well.
 Leaving the skin wet makes it worse.posted almost 5 years ago

 Hi, I have had eczema my entire life.
 I have been able to deal with it in various places on my body (legs, arms, bends of both, neck face) It is hard to manage on my face because of my acne also.
 I am not sure what is a good product to use for them both on my face.
 I cant use any product that are strong, scented, or any cosmetic products.
 I have been to dermatologist and seem to get no help.
-I would appreciate if anyone could help.posted over 4 years ago
+I would appreciate if anyone could help.posted almost 5 years ago

 I too suffer from both.
 I use Cetaphil cleansing and moisturizing products because they are gentle.
 I also use St. Ives apricot scrub in the morning which also helps.posted over 4 years ago